FredZhang7/Processing-Games/README.md

-# My Grade 7 Learning With Processing #
+# My Grade 7 and 9 Learning With Processing #

 #### Processing is SO FUN!!!
 - Processing 3 provided so many __cool GUIs__ for beginner programmers, and the __syntax is easier to learn__ compared to Java, too!